-The Compensation Committee

-The Compensation Committee is appointed by the Board to exercise the Board's authority to compensate the executive management team and administer our stock based and incentive compensation plans.
-The Compensation Committee typically meets in separate sessions at least on a quarterly basis.
-In addition, the Compensation Committee sometimes schedules special meetings or non-meeting "work sessions," either by telephone or in person, as necessary to fulfill its duties.
-Meeting agendas are established by the chairperson after consultation with other members of the Compensation Committee, our Executive Vice President of Human Resources (the "EVP of HR"), and Mr. Kartsotis, our CEO.
-During fiscal 2017, the Compensation Committee was comprised of Mr. Skinner and Mses.
-Agather, Neal and Ragusa until April 2017 when Mr. Nealon joined the Compensation Committee.
-Following the retirement of Mses.
-Agather and Ragusa from our board of directors in May 2017, our Compensation Committee has been comprised of Mr. Skinner, who serves as the chairperson, Ms. Neal and Mr. Nealon.
-The Compensation Committee's full responsibilities with respect to our compensation practices are set forth in its charter.
+The Compensation and Talent Management Committee The Compensation and Talent Management Committee is appointed by the Board to exercise the Board's authority to compensate the executive management team and administer our stock-based and incentive compensation plans.
+The Compensation and Talent Management Committee typically meets in separate sessions at least on a quarterly basis.
+In addition, the Compensation and Talent Management Committee sometimes schedules special meetings or non-meeting "work sessions," either by telephone or in person, as necessary to fulfill its duties.
+Meeting agendas are established by the chairperson after consultation with other members of the Compensation and Talent Management Committee, the Executive Vice President, Chief Human Resources Officer (the "EVP of HR") and Mr. Kartsotis, our CEO.
+During fiscal year 2022, the Compensation and Talent Management Committee was comprised of Mr. Belgya, Mr. Mansell, Mr. Rey and Ms. Neal, until May 2022 when Ms. Neal retired from the Board.
+The Compensation and Talent Management Committee's full responsibilities with respect to our compensation practices are set forth in its charter, which can be found on our investor relations site: fossilgroup.com/investors.

-The Compensation Consultant

-The Compensation Committee engaged Korn Ferry Hay Group ("KFHG") to assist them and management in reviewing and determining appropriate, competitive compensation for our executive officers for fiscal 2017.
-KFHG reviewed the design and competitiveness of the Company's executive compensation programs.
-KFHG has continued to provide to us, at our request, benchmarking, best practices and other data relevant to our compensation programs and changes thereto.
-In fiscal 2017, KFHG did not provide any other services to us.
-The Compensation Committee determined that the work of KFHG did not raise any conflicts of interest in fiscal 2017.
-In making this assessment, the Compensation Committee considered the independence factors enumerated in Rule 10C-1(b) under the Exchange Act, including the fact that KFHG does not provide any other services to the Company, the level of fees received from the Company as a percentage of KFHG's total revenue, policies and procedures employed by KFHG to prevent conflicts of interest, and whether the individual KFHG advisers to the Compensation Committee own any stock of the Company or have any business or personal relationships with members of the Compensation Committee or our executive officers.
+The Compensation Consultant The Compensation and Talent Management Committee engaged Korn Ferry to assist them (and management) in reviewing and determining appropriate, competitive compensation for our executive officers for fiscal year 2022.
+Korn Ferry reviewed the design and competitiveness of the Company's executive compensation programs.
+Korn Ferry has continued to provide to us, at our request, benchmarking, best practices and other data relevant to our compensation programs and changes thereto and executive search support.
+The Compensation and Talent Management Committee determined that the work of Korn Ferry did not raise any conflicts of interest in fiscal year 2022.
+In making this assessment, the Compensation and Talent Management Committee considered the independence factors enumerated in Rule 10C-1(b) under the Exchange Act, including the other services that Korn Ferry provided to the Company, the level of fees received from the Company as a percentage of Korn Ferry's total revenue, policies and procedures employed by Korn Ferry to prevent conflicts of interest, and whether the individual Korn Ferry advisers to the Compensation and Talent Management Committee own any stock of the Company or have any business or personal relationships with members of the Compensation and Talent Management Committee or our executive officers.

-Company Executives

-Our CEO, other members of management (particularly the EVP of HR), and Compensation Committee members regularly discuss our compensation issues and the performance and retention of our NEOs.
-Mr. Kartsotis with the assistance of the EVP of HR, typically recommends to the Compensation Committee for its review, modification and approval the annual base salary, bonus and equity awards (if any) for the other members of the executive management team.
-The Compensation Committee would typically establish the base salary, bonus and equity incentive awards for the CEO, Mr. Kartsotis, however, Mr. Kartsotis refuses all forms of compensation.
-Certain members of the executive management team and other employees regularly attend portions of Compensation Committee meetings in order to provide information and recommendations to the Compensation

-Committee as requested, although the Compensation Committee meets in executive session with only Compensation Committee members present when it deems appropriate.
+Company Executives Our CEO, other members of management (particularly the EVP of HR), and Compensation and Talent Management Committee members regularly discuss our compensation issues and the performance and retention of our NEOs.
+Mr. Kartsotis, with the assistance of the EVP of HR, typically recommends to the Compensation and Talent Management Committee for its review, modification and approval of the annual base salary, bonus and equity awards (if any) for the other members of the executive management team.
+The Compensation and Talent Management Committee would typically establish the base salary, bonus and equity incentive awards for the CEO, Mr. Kartsotis; however, Mr. Kartsotis refuses all forms of compensation.
+Certain members of the executive management team and other employees regularly attend portions of Compensation and Talent Management Committee meetings in order to provide information and recommendations to the Compensation and Talent Management Committee as requested, although the Compensation and Talent Management Committee meets in executive session with only Compensation and Talent Management Committee members present when it deems appropriate.